derailedapp/.github/profile/README.md

 #### Rust

-Rust Developers get to tackle our Database and Authorization Microservices, of which power the entire platform.
+Rust Developers get to tackle our Authorization Microservice, of which power the entire platform's authorizing.
 It's only third since users never access Rust code *currently*.

 #### Leveling